KQM-git/TCL/combat-mechanics/elemental-effects/transformative-reactions.md

 ## **Superconduct**

 Superconduct is an elemental reaction triggered by applying Electro on a target already afflicted by a Cryo aura or vice versa.
 Superconduct **reduces an enemy's physical damage resistance by 40% by 12 seconds**.
-Triggering Superconduct in an AoE will only cause one instance of Superconduct damage.
+Triggering Superconduct in an AoE will result in two instances of Superconduct DMG on each enemy.
+It has an ICD of 0.5s, where the same enemy will take no more than 2 instances of Superconduct DMG within 0.5s.

 ## Electro-Charged